 10. Enjoy a hotdog from ATL’s legendary casual eat ‘The Varsity’

 Love it or hate it, The Varsity has become one of Atlanta’s iconic casual eats.
-With its striking neon sign and that notorious Atlantan division, if you’ve yet to try this ATL staple, then this is your sign to do so for you to be the judge!
+With its striking neon sign, everyone who drives into ATL definitely knows The Varsity!
 The Varsity is famous for hotdogs, burgers, and being the largest drive-in diner in the states since it opened in 1928.
+And, it recently won the title of ‘One of the Most Beloved Burger Joints in the South’ by Southern Living Magazine.

 11. Chow down on Southern Staples at the iconic Mary Mac’s Tearoom